JurisProject/juris_whitepaper_public/governance.md

 ### Initial Governance

 Initially, the platform will be governed in a fashion similar to other open source software projects at their inception: a single leader from the Juris Foundation’s founding team will, amongst other roles, facilitate development, recognize contributions of the community, drive platform consensus, and break deadlocks.
 For example, direct vote by community members will be used to set technical direction, and anyone can submit pull requests.
-However, The Foundation will, at the outset, be the sole authority for what updates to the Foundation of the Juris Framework will be manifest.
+However, The Foundation will, at the outset, be the sole authority for what updates to the master Juris Framework will be manifest.

 This model is necessary during the early days of the platform to increase attack resistance until the value of the platform and the resilience for the Juris Reputation System are maturely established.
 Once they system is sufficiently stable, The Juris Foundation will activate a meritocratic, bicameral liquid democracy to transfer power of governance to the Juris community.